 It’s good for you and for the environment

 Not only acetate is a good material for spectacles.
 It comes with extra benefits for your health and it’s friendly to the environment.

-- Non-Petroleum Based – Most plastics available in the market are made from petroleum raw materials.
+- Non-Petroleum Based – Most plastics available in the market are from petroleum raw materials.
 Acetate is different because it comes from fibers of wood pulp and cotton.
 It is one of the few non-petroleum based plastics used in manufacturing.